ESA Home

 Principal Investigator: G. Neukum, Freie Universität, Berlin, Germany.

-Energetic Neutral Atoms Analyser - ASPERA ASPERA measures the way particles in Mars’s tenuous atmosphere interact with the solar wind (energetic particles given off by the Sun).
+Energetic Neutral Atoms Analyser - ASPERA ASPERA measures the way particles in Mars’ tenuous atmosphere interact with the solar wind (energetic particles given off by the Sun).
 The data allow scientists to estimate how dense the Martian atmosphere was in the past.

 Planetary Fourier Spectrometer - PFS PFS measures the composition and temperature of the planet’s atmosphere and the way it varies with altitude.

-Principal Investigator: V. Formisano, IFSI-CNR, Rome, Italy.
+Principal Investigator: M. Giuranna, IFSI-CNR, Rome, Italy.

 Principal Investigator: J-P Bibring, Institut d'Astrophysique Spatiale, Orsay, France.